othadem/KonyNativeFunctionAPI_JobScheduler/README.md

 # To run this app

-1. Download the project
+1. Download the project.
+2. Unzip the downloaded project.
-2. Import project to your Kony IDE(Kony Visualizer).
+3. Import project to your Kony IDE(Kony Visualizer).
-3. Enable Mobile First Api's in the project setting >native >android.
+4. Enable Mobile First Api's in the project setting >native >android.
-4. Build & run the app for android.
+5. Build & run the app for android.

 # Supported platforms:
 **Mobile**